Super Vust theorem and Schur-Sergeev duality for principal finite $W$-superalgebras

 \subsubsection{Adjoint orbits}

-Generally, for an affine algebraical supergroup $G$, the adjoint action $\Ad$ of $G$ on $\ggg:=\text{Lie}(G)$ can be naturally defined (for example, see \cite[\S11.5]{CCF} or \cite[\S6]{M1} ).
+Generally, for an affine algebraic supergroup $G$, the adjoint action $\Ad$ of $G$ on $\ggg:=\text{Lie}(G)$ can be naturally defined (for example, see \cite[\S11.5]{CCF} or \cite[\S6]{M1} ).
 Denote by $\Ad$ as usual the adjoint action.
 Then $\Ad$ is defined as the natural transformation $\Ad: G\rightarrow \GL(\ggg)$.